 Neither the Competition Act nor any bylaws regulate the issue of ancillary restraints.
-To the best of our knowledge, the Commission has not dealt with the issue of ancillary restraints in its case law.
-However, at the same time, there is nothing preventing the Commission from also clearing ancillary restraints in its decisions.
-Nonetheless, such restraints can, at the request of the parties, be notified for individual exemption from prohibition by the Commission in separate proceedings.
+However, at the same time, there is nothing preventing the Commission from also clearing the ancillary restraints.
+Nonetheless, the parties can request that such restraints be notified for an individual exemption from prohibition by the Commission in separate proceedings.